 Software Used: Houdini, Niagara, Unreal Engine 5

-Used Houdini to generate cloud volumes and then convert to VDB geometry mesh ion which I could control poly count as well.
+Used Houdini to generate cloud volumes and then convert to VDB geometry mesh

 In Unreal Engine, this is showing the cloud mesh with the 6 point lighting texture applied and I am controlling lighting on the mesh through material.